appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ### Optional XML Configuration
 ***

-As described before, we thought, that it have to be very simple, to write a `Servlet`.
+As described before, we thought, that it have to be very simple, to write a servlet.
 Therefore we provide annotations that gives you the power to configure the basics.
 For sure, for many things we deliver a good default configuration, but you need the power to overwrite that.